 Physical stamina.
 A PCT spend much of their time on their feet.
 They should be comfortable performing physical tasks, such as lifting or moving patients.

-Register for you Certified Nursing Assistant classes today!
+Register for your Certified Nursing Assistant classes today!

 To be a CNA, you're not required to have a high school diploma or GED, and you must pass the State Nursing Assistant exam.
 The Harborview School offers a CNA class that includes an emphasis on communication skills and compassionate caregiving.
 Students learn procedural skills, such as vital signs, bathing, dressing and positioning, through lecture, DVDs, role-playing and laboratory practice.